greenwoodms06/greenwoodms06.github.io/_posts/2022-05-06-ProjectSetup-UE427-HoloLens2.md

 1. Verify HoloLens Remoting Works
 	- Connect to the HoloLens as stated above.
 	- Launch the level in the "VR Preview" mode
-	- At this stage no interaction is enabled but the cube should be visible
 1. Verify Instalation to the HoloLens works (reuquires being connected to the same network)
 	- From the UE editor, go to `File > Package Project > HoloLens` to create the packaged project.
 	- In the HoloLens, say "What's my IP address"